Editor’s note: Updated 8/6/20: For more information on COVID-19 mandates within Ohio, please go to the Ohio Department of Health’s Website.

 If you must cough or sneeze, do so in your sleeve or into a tissue you throw away.
 Be sure to wash your hands often and disinfect surfaces you touch with disinfecting wipes.
 Some businesses provide these when you enter and exit their building.

 A person can transmit COVID-19 even if they have no symptoms and are unaware they have the disease.
-Because of this, Ohioians are strongly encouraged (but not required) to wear face coverings in retail locations and other workplaces.
+Because of this, Ohioans are required to wear face coverings in public areas, retail locations, other workplaces and around those not in your household.
 Find additional information here and here.

 Embrace social distancing